-This profile was prepared when Andrés Randazzo was elected to the Ashoka Fellowship in 2006.
+This description of Andrés Randazzo's work was prepared when Andrés Randazzo was elected to the Ashoka Fellowship in 2006.

 The New Idea